2002–03 Atlanta Thrashers season

-The 2002–03 Atlanta Thrashers season was the Thrashers' fourth season.
+The 2002–03 Atlanta Thrashers season was the 21st season of play for the National Hockey League franchise that was established on June 22, 1979, and 28th season for the organization overall.
 The Thrashers placed third in the Southeast, and eleventh in the East to miss the playoffs.

 Offseason

 The Thrashers initially rotated the team captaincy among four players — Vyacheslav Kozlov, Uwe Krupp, Shawn McEachern, and Jeff Odgers.

 Regular season

 After a poor start to the season saw the Thrashers with the worst record in the league, head coach Curt Fraser was fired on December 26.
 Recently fired Colorado Avalanche head coach Bob Hartley was named his replacement on January 15.
 The rotating captaincy was discontinued two days later when McEachern was named permanent captain.

 The Thrashers struggled defensively, allowing the most goals (284) and the most short-handed goals (14) of any team in the league.